mks0601/V2V-PoseNet_RELEASE/README.md

 # Results
-Here we provide the precomputed centers, and estimated 3D coordinates.
+Here we provide the precomputed centers, estimated 3D coordinates and pre-trained models.

 The precomputed centers are obtained by training the network from [DeepPrior++ ](https://arxiv.org/pdf/1708.08325.pdf).
 Each line represents 3D world coordinate of each frame.